 ARRANGEMENT BETWEEN THE PARTIES

 1.1.
 The Parties shall each Process the Personal Data in accordance with the terms of this Schedule.
 The Parties acknowledge that the factual arrangement between them dictates the classification of each Party in respect of the Data Protection Legislation.

 1.2.
 Where a party acts as a Controller in respect of any Personal Data Processed under or in connection with this Agreement, it shall comply with its respective obligations under the Data Protection Legislation and shall only use such Personal Data for the purposes of performing its obligations under this Agreement.

 1.3.
 Notwithstanding the foregoing, the Parties anticipate and agree that Jisc shall be a Processor where it is Processing the Personal Data in relation to the Permitted Purpose in connection with the performance of its obligations to provide the Service under these Terms and Conditions.

 1.4.
-Each of the Parties acknowledges and agrees that the following table sets out an accurate description of the Data Protection Particulars:
+Each of the Parties acknowledges and agrees that the following sets out an accurate description of the Data Protection Particulars:

 The subject matter and duration of the Processing

 Jisc Digital Experience Insights allows the Customer to run Jisc-developed surveys amongst a consenting group of its own students and/or staff.
 The surveys include a set of questions developed by Jisc and the option for the Customer to add further questions that together capture a range of information about the Data Subject (which may include Personal Data) in order to track the students’ digital experience during their studies and the use of technology by their staff.